axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-nft.md

 2. In the collection, select the specific NFT.
    ![nft-withdrawal-5](../assets/nft-withdrawal-5.png)

 ## Step 3.
-Authorize the bridge to transfer your NFT
+Approve the NFT

 To withdraw an NFT, you need to grant Ronin Bridge permission to transfer it, which is also referred to as *approval*.
 You have two ways to do it: approve a single token or approve all tokens.

 ### Approve a single token

-You can choose to grant permission to each individual NFT that you transfer:
+Approving a single token means that every time you transfer an NFT, you will need to approve each token individually.
+So when you transfer another token in the future, you will need to approve it again.

 1. With the NFT selected, click **Approve NFT**.
    ![nft-withdrawal-6](../assets/nft-withdrawal-6.png)
-1. Select **Single token**.
+2. Select **Single token**.
    ![nft-withdrawal-7](../assets/nft-withdrawal-7.png)

-When you make another transfer in the future, you will need to approve it again.

 ### Approve all tokens

-Alternatively, grant access to all your tokens at once to bypass the single token approval step in the future:
+Approving all tokens means that you only need to grant approval once, and your future NFT transfers will not require any approval.

 1. Select the NFT you want to transfer, then click **Approve NFT**.
    ![nft-withdrawal-6](../assets/nft-withdrawal-6.png)
-1. Select **All tokens**.
+2. Select **All tokens**.
    ![nft-withdrawal-8](../assets/nft-withdrawal-8.png)

-This way, your future transfers will not require approvals.
+You can revoke token approval by using the [Token Revoke](https://ronin.axiedao.org/revoke/) tool.

 ## Step 4.
-Withdraw your NFT
+Confirm your withdrawal

 1. Review the transaction details, including the gas fees associated with the withdrawal.
 Make sure you have enough ETH in your Ethereum wallet to cover the fees.
 If everything looks correct, select **Submit withdrawal**.
    ![nft-withdrawal-9](../assets/nft-withdrawal-9.png)